 Episode 8 — “Into The Light”

-The Season 3 finale forces Penelope to stop hiding.
-Polin reaches its public resolution, Lady Whistledown steps into the light, Francesca’s future changes with Michaela Stirling, and the season closes by turning secrecy into identity.
+The Season 3 finale forces Penelope to stop dividing herself into public and private identities.
+Colin and Penelope reach their romantic resolution, Lady Whistledown steps into the light, Eloise and Penelope move toward repair, and Francesca’s future changes with the introduction of Michaela Stirling.

 What Is Bridgerton Season 3 About?